silencesoft/slim-image-resize/README.md

-# Image Resize Middleware for Slim
+# Image Resize Middleware for Slim 3

+### Note
+*This is an update to original project tuupola/slim-image-resize to work with slim 3.*

 This middleware implements automatic image resizing based on image filename.